-Having been at The Cancer Institute of New Jersey (CINJ) since its inception, I have seen many advances in the treatment of children with cancer and hematologic disorders.
+Having been at the Cancer Institute of New Jersey since its inception, I have seen many advances in the treatment of children with cancer and hematologic disorders.

 Since completing my residency at North Shore University Hospital and a fellowship at Mt.
 Sinai Medical Center, I have always believed in treating the “whole” child.
-The Pediatric Hematology/Oncology Program at CINJ interacts closely with the Medical Oncology Program allowing young adults who can otherwise fall through the cracks be treated by both teams, ensuring they receive appropriate therapy.
+The Pediatric Hematology/Oncology Program at the Cancer Institute interacts closely with the Medical Oncology Program allowing young adults who can otherwise fall through the cracks be treated by both teams, ensuring they receive appropriate therapy.